 For instance, in the case of reinforcement, if you tell your dog to "sit" and upon sitting down, you deliver a cookie, your dog learned that compliance in "operating" results in a pleasant consequence; the cookie.
 If you reward the behavior often enough, especially during your dog's initial stages of learning, you will see an increase in the sitting behavior.
-This abides to Thorndike's law of effect “responses that produce a satisfying effect in a particular situation become more likely to occur again in that situation".
-A behavior is therefore, said to be reinforced when it occurs with a greater frequency.
+This abides by Thorndike's law of effect “responses that produce a satisfying effect in a particular situation become more likely to occur again in that situation."
+A behavior is, therefore, said to be reinforced when it occurs with a greater frequency.

 B. F. Skinner, the father of operant conditioning, in his Skinner box experiment, delivered food to rats that engaged in a target behavior which was pressing a lever.
-After careful observations, he came to the conclusion that "behaviors that are reinforced, tend to be repeated and strengthen, whereas, behaviors that are not reinforced tend to extinguish and weaken".
+After careful observations, he came to the conclusion that "behaviors that are reinforced tend to be repeated and strengthen, whereas behaviors that are not reinforced tend to extinguish and weaken."

 In the case of punishment, if your dog is wandering in the woods and gets sprayed by a skunk one day, he may be shocked enough to avoid going near the black and white animal once and for all.
 He may, therefore, decide to "operate" in his environment by running the other way upon spotting one.
 In this case, according to Thorndike's law of effect, "responses that produce a discomforting effect become less likely to occur again in that situation.”
-A behavior, is therefore, said to be punished when it occurs with less frequency.
+A behavior is, therefore, said to be punished when it occurs with less frequency.

 *Note: Punishment is not determined by using "hostile" or aversive methods but rather by its effect on the rate of the behavior.
 In behavior science, punishment, therefore, does not mean hostile, but rather, means that it causes a behavior to occur with less frequency.

 Therefore, to sum things up, the environment around dogs may lead to behavioral changes because of consequences.
-From a dog's perspective there are three possibilities taking place when faced with stimuli.
+From a dog's perspective, there are three possibilities taking place when faced with stimuli.

 - Neutral operants: the environment neither increases nor decreases the probability of a behavior being repeated.
 To a dog, the color of the sky is pretty irrelevant and has no effect whatsoever on his behavior.

 - Reinforcers: the environment increases the probability of a behavior being repeated.
-A dog may, therefore, increase its jumping behavior because he is given attention when he does this (positive reinforcement) or a dog may increase the behavior of hiding behind a couch because when he does so, the owner stops chasing him (negative reinforcement)
+A dog may, therefore, increase its jumping behavior because he is given attention when he does this (positive reinforcement), or a dog may increase the behavior of hiding behind a couch because when he does so, the owner stops chasing him (negative reinforcement)

 - Punishers: the environment decreases the probability of a behavior being repeated.
 Punishment weakens and extinguishes behavior.
-A dog may stop pestering a cat after the cat has scratched him (positive punishment) or a dog may stop jumping on the owner because the owner leaves the room every time he engages in such behavior (negative punishment).
+A dog may stop pestering a cat after the cat has scratched him (positive punishment), or a dog may stop jumping on the owner because the owner leaves the room every time he engages in such behavior (negative punishment).

 Note: We will see this in more detail in the four quadrants of operant conditioning.

 In classical conditioning, a stimulus signals the occurrence of a second stimulus.
 The father of this form of learning is Russian scientist Ivan Pavlov.
 In a study on digestive processes, Ivan Pavlov was evaluating the role of salivary glands.
 He employed several dogs for his experiments, and as good droolers, the dogs were salivating abundantly at the sight of food.
-This is a normal, natural response known as an "unconditioned response".
-The dogs, indeed, did not have to learn to drool at the sight of food, because this is innate.
+This is a normal, natural response known as an "unconditioned response."
+The dogs, indeed, did not have to learn to drool at the sight of food because this is innate.

 - The sight of the leash.
-To dogs a leash initially means nothing (neutral stimulus), but with time, they start associating it with walks (conditioned stimulus) and gets excited at its sight (conditioned response)
+To dogs, a leash initially means nothing (neutral stimulus), but with time, they start associating it with walks (conditioned stimulus) and get excited at its sight (conditioned response).

 - The doorbell.
-To a dog the noise of a door bell means nothing at first (neutral stimulus), but with time, he starts associating it with people coming inside the home (conditioned stimulus) and starts getting excited/nervous/anxious (conditioned response)
+To a dog, the noise of a doorbell means nothing at first (neutral stimulus), but with time, he starts associating it with people coming inside the home (conditioned stimulus) and starts getting excited/nervous/anxious (conditioned response).

 - A clicker.
-To a dog the clicking noise of a clicker means nothing initially, (neutral stimulus) but after charging it by pairing it with treats, the clicker is associated with threats (conditioned stimulus) and the dog is all happy as soon as you take the clicker out of your pocket (conditioned response).
+To a dog, the clicking noise of a clicker means nothing initially (neutral stimulus), but after charging it by pairing it with treats, the clicker is associated with threats (conditioned stimulus), and the dog is all happy as soon as you take the clicker out of your pocket (conditioned response).

-Classical Conditioning versus Operant Conditioning
+Classical Conditioning vs. Operant Conditioning

 Confused about classical and operant conditioning?
-The two are different, yet similar in some ways.
+The two are different yet similar in some ways.
 Here are some tips on how to tell them apart.

 - B.F.
-Skinner is considered the father of operant conditioning
+Skinner is considered the father of operant conditioning.

-- The behavior the dog engages in is voluntary (the dog willfully sits upon request)
+- The behavior the dog engages in is voluntary (the dog willfully sits upon request).

-- The dog rationally associates a voluntary behavior with a consequence (the dog learns the equation "if I sit I get a treat")
+- The dog rationally associates a voluntary behavior with a consequence (the dog learns the equation "if I sit, I get a treat").

-- The dog is an active member which entails making choices based on consequences
+- The dog is an active member, which entails making choices based on consequences.

-- Ivan Pavlov is considered the father of classical conditioning
+- Ivan Pavlov is considered the father of classical conditioning.

-- The behavior the dog engages in is involuntary (physiologic or emotional responses are automatic reflexes)
+- The behavior the dog engages in is involuntary (physiologic or emotional responses are automatic reflexes).

-- The dog develops an involuntary response to a conditioned stimulus (the dog drools at the sight of the food bowl because it has learned to associate it with food)
+- The dog develops an involuntary response to a conditioned stimulus (the dog drools at the sight of the food bowl because it has learned to associate it with food).

-- The dog is passive and learns without performing any voluntary actions
+- The dog is passive and learns without performing any voluntary actions.